-Staff will receive at least annual training on this policy, so that they have a clear understanding of the systems and procedures, and their legal responsibilities.
+Staff will receive at least annual training on this policy, including safeguarding, recognising mental health concerns and behaviour management so that they have a clear understanding of the systems and procedures, and their legal responsibilities.
 Training in behaviour management is provided as part of the induction of new staff.
 Additional staff training and/or support, including on a whole-staff or individual basis, will be provided in the light of specific incidents or issues, or changes to published guidance.